-6. Western Australia.-During the year 1926 the Perth Technical School had an average enrolment of 2,153 students each term.
-Courses in the faculties of arts, science, and engineering may be attended at this school, or at the Kalgoorlie School of Mines, these institutions being affiliated to the University for this purpose.
-The trade classes are well supported, and particular attention is devoted to subjects of value to the C.6031.-16 skilled tradesman.
-Committees, including representatives of employers' and workers' unions, have been formed for each group of trades, and confer regularly with the tradeinstructors, make inspections, and furnish recommendations.
-Full time day classes in engineering are provided for pupils who have passed through the Junior Technical School, and a number of railway apprentices attends the day-classes at Perth and Midland Junction.
-Classes are also held for mechanics in the Postal Department.
-The average weekly attendance in 1926 at the Fremantle School was 1,277, at Midland Junction 214, at Boulder 372, at Kalgoorlie 162, and at Claremont 90.
-Smaller groups of classes were conducted at other centres.
+6. Western Australia.-During the year 1927 the Perth Technical School had an average enrolment of 2,210 students each term.
+The school is affiliated with the University, and provides instruction in University work for evening students in mathematics, physics, chemistry, and geology.
+An interchange of lecturers between the two institutions resulted in the establishment of diploma courses in mechanical, structural, and electrical engineering, and the University engineering laboratories at Crawley became available to technical school students.
+The trade classes are well supported, and particular attention is devoted to subjects of value to the skilled tradesman.
+Committees, including representatives of employers' and workers' unions, have been formed for each group of trades, and confer regularly with the trade instructors, make inspections, and furnish recommendations.
+Railway apprentices attend the day-classes at Perth and Midland Junction, and classes are also held for mechanics in the Postal Department.
+The average enrolment in 1927 at the Fremantle School was 560, at Midland Junction 120, and at Boulder 230, while smaller groups of classes were conducted at Kalgoorlie, Claremont, Geraldton, Beverley, and Collie.
 The schools are all under the control of the Education Department, the officer entrusted with the supervision being styled Director of Technical Education.

-Returns for the last five years are embodied in the table hereunder :--
+Returns for the last five years are embodied in the table hereunder :-